-In addition to his impressive performance on the Sprint Cup side, Harvick also has two NASCAR Nationwide Series championships, 40 Nationwide Series wins and 14 NASCAR Camping World Truck Series wins.
+In addition to his impressive performance on the Sprint Cup side, Harvick has two Xfinity Series championships, 44 Xfinity Series wins and 14 NASCAR Camping World Truck Series victories.

-After gaining experience behind the wheel of his go-kart, Harvick began racing at local tracks at age 7.
-For 10 years, he was a force on the karting circuit, earning seven national championships and two Grand National championships.
+Harvick’s drive to win was set into motion at age 5 thanks to a go-kart he received from his parents for his kindergarten graduation.
+After gaining experience in his go-kart, Harvick began racing at local tracks at age 7.
+For 10 years he was a force on the karting circuit, earning seven national championships and two Grand National championships.

 In 1998, Harvick kept a busy racing schedule as he drove the Spears truck full-time in the Camping World Truck Series while also competing full-time in the NASCAR K&N Pro Series West.
 Harvick’s commitment to his racing career paid off as he won five races en route to the K&N Pro Series West championship.

 Harvick moved to Jim Herrick Racing in 1999 and drove the No. 98 truck to 11 top-10 finishes and a 12th-place point standing in the Camping World Truck Series.

 Harvick’s hard-charging style and success behind the wheel caught the eye of NASCAR team owner Richard Childress.
 Harvick was selected as the driver of Richard Childress Racing’s No. 2 Chevrolet in the Xfinity Series for the 2000 season.

 In his first full season, Harvick scored three wins and finished third in the championship while claiming Rookie of the Year honors.
 Along the way, he gained a reputation for being aggressive on the track, but off track his affable attitude and ever-present smile earned him the nickname “Happy.”